lakshman5876/lakshman5876.github.io/android/nss_faqs.md

 * CDMA -100dBm to -75dBm
 * EVDO -105dBm to -65dBm
 * LTE -140dBm to -44dBm
+* 5G -140dBm to -44dBm

 #### Tech Note - Networks
 * 2G - GPRS,EDGE,CDMA,IDEN
 * 3G - HSPA,HSUPA,HSDPA,EHRPD,1XRTT,EVDO,UMTS,HSPA+
 * 4G - LTE
-* LTE and EVDO are pure data channels.
-Your phone by default shows the signal strength of voice channels like cdma or gsm.
-Even if you are on a LTE/EVDO network the phone uses these GSM/CDMA channels for voice communication.
-If you are on a Voice over LTE operator then LTE carries both Voice and Data.
+* 5G - New generation radio

 #### Tech Note - Technologies
-* GSM - Global System for Mobile Communications
+* GSM - Global System for Mobile Communications.
+2G GSM network
-* CDMA - Code Division Multiple Access
+* CDMA - Code Division Multiple Access.
+2G CDMA network
-* EDGE - Enhanced Data GSM Environment
+* EDGE - Enhanced Data GSM Environment.
+2G GSM network
-* HSPA - High Speed Packet Access
+* HSPA - High Speed Packet Access.
+3G GSM network
-* HSUPA - High Speed Uplink Packet Access
+* HSUPA - High Speed Uplink Packet Access.
+3G GSM network
-* HSDPA - High Speed Downlink Packet Access
+* HSDPA - High Speed Downlink Packet Access.
+3G GSM network
-* EHRPD - Evolved High Rate Packet Data
+* EHRPD - Evolved High Rate Packet Data.
+3G CDMA network
-* 1xRTT - CDMA Data Mode
+* 1xRTT - CDMA Data Mode.
+3G CDMA network
-* EVDO - Evolution Data Optimized
+* EVDO - Evolution Data Optimized.
+3G CDMA network.
-* UMTS - Universal Mobile Telecommunications System
+* UMTS - Universal Mobile Telecommunications System.
+3G GSM network
-* HSPA+ - Evolved HSPA
+* HSPA+ - Evolved HSPA.
+3G GSM network
-* LTE - Long Term Evolution
+* LTE - Long Term Evolution.
+4G network
 * CDMA/EVDO Ec/Io - This is a measure of the quality of your CDMA/EVDO channel.
 This is more important than the corresponding CDMA/EVDO strength or RSSI channel
 * LTE RSRP - Reference Signal Received Power.
 This is the main measurement in LTE channels and indicates the average strength of the reference signal
 * LTE RSRQ - Reference Signal Received Quality.
 This indicates the quality of the LTE signal
+* IWLAN - Mobile offloading.
+The carrier is using your WiFi to offload cellular functions
 * Note - If you get good strength but poor quality then connection will also be poor.
 Conversely if you get poor strength but good quality then your connection is likely to still be good

 [back](/)